Gabe3925/webdev/w10/d02/ASSIGNMENT_FILES/local_storage_research.md

 - What are the alternatives?
   - Answer:

-- Come up with three scenarios in which local storage would be useful.
+- Come up with a scenario in which local storage would be useful.
-    - Example 1:
+    - Scenario:

-    - Example 2:
+- Think of a scenario where server-side storage would be preferred.
-    - Example 3:
+    - Scenario: